KarthikNedunchezhiyan/google-chrome-dino/README.md

 - ✅ Spacebar keypress on PC or click on touch devices should make the dino jump.
 - ✅ Parallax view.
 - ✅ Mobile responsiveness.
-- ✅ Gradual inncrease in game speed.
+- ✅ Gradual increase in game speed.
 - ✅ Day and night cycle.
 - ⬜️ Duck position.
 - ⬜️ Small jump on quick tap.